 IMPORTANT DESIGN RULES FOR DOUBLE DECKERS

-The number, location and width of staircases necessary on a Double Decker stand is judged on a case-by-case basis by the RAI Amsterdam Licenses Desk when issuing Double Decker build permits.
-Consideration is taken of the direction of traffic flow, floor area used by the public excluding private staff areas such as storage rooms etc. As a general rule an upper deck floor area of 50sqm or over will require two or more staircases.
+The number, location and width of staircases necessary on a Double Decker stand is judged on a case-by-case basis by the RAI Amsterdam Licenses Desk when issuing Double Decker Permits.
+Consideration is taken of the direction of traffic flow, floor area used by the public excluding private staff areas.
+As a general rule an upper deck floor area of 50sqm or over will require two or more staircases.
 IBC and Abraxys are NOT able to advise on the definitive number and or configuration of staircases on a Double Decker stand.
 RAI Amsterdam Licenses Desk will advise on the layout and number of staircases during the second stage of Double Decker stand plan approval.
 Should they require that the design be changed on the grounds of health and safety and structural soundness, their decision is final.
 Any additional costs that may be associated with this will be the responsibility of the exhibitor.
-Double Decker stands are not fully approved until passed through the second stage of approval by the RAI.
-We strongly advise designers to contact the RAI directly with regards to guideline advice on such integral elements of a Double Decker stand design as layout and number of staircases and emergency exits before they finalise their design plan ideas.
+Double Decker stands are not fully approved until passed through the second stage of approval by the RAI Amsterdam Licenses Desk.
+IBC strongly advise designers to contact the RAI directly with regards to guideline advice on such integral elements of a Double Decker stand design as layout and number of staircases and emergency exits before they finalise their design plan ideas.

 Where a Double Decker stand adjoins another stand, the maximum permissible height of the separation wall is 5m.
 Separation walls higher than 5m will not be allowed.
 You will be required to dress the wall on the reverse in a colour agreed with your neighbour.
 Your neighbour will have the option of placing their logo on the side of the separation wall that faces their stand.